hungthai1401/resume/example/README.md

   - **Version Control**: Gitlab
 - **Team size**: Worked in a cross-functional team of 18 members, including software engineers, business analysts, and QA testers, ...
 - **Responsibilities**:
-  - **Team Leader**
+   - **Leadership**
-    - Collaborated with Business Analysts (BAs) to gather and analyze business requirements, ensuring alignment with technical solutions.
+    - Collaborated with Business Analysts to define requirements and translate them into technical solutions.
+    - Delegated tasks effectively, conducted code reviews, and mentored team members to ensure high-quality deliverables.
-    - Translated business needs into technical specifications and actionable tasks for the development team.
+    - Reduced technical debt by enforcing coding standards and best practices across the team.
-    - Delegated tasks effectively based on team members' strengths and skill sets, while ensuring balanced workloads and timely delivery.
-    - Conducted regular code reviews to maintain coding standards, improve code quality, and provide constructive feedback to team members.
-    - Assisted team members in resolving technical challenges and provided guidance on complex tasks.
-    - Involved in the recruitment process, including interviewing candidates and assessing technical skills.
   - **Software Development**:
-    - Designed and implement recommendation features for products and merchants.
-    - Designed and implement promotion services.
-    - Designed and implement flash sale services.
-    - Integrated with GGG's ecosystem and third-party services.
-    - Write clean, maintainable code and create unit tests for new features.
-    - Optimized system performance and scalability.
+    - Designed recommendation, promotions APIs for seamless integration with third-party providers, reducing API response times by **20%**.
+    - Achieved **95%** test coverage through unit testing.
   - **DevOps Contributions**:
+    - Reduced deployment time by **50%** by designing and implementing a CI/CD pipeline using Jenkins.
-    - Set up system monitoring and logging solutions, including alert management systems for proactive issue detection.
+    - Set up monitoring and logging solutions, reducing system downtime by **20%**.
-    - Develop tools to support deployment processes, including creating tags and deployment scripts.
-    - Monitor system performance and availability, trace logs to identify and resolve issues.
-  - **Collaboration**:
-    - Worked closely with cross-functional teams to ensure smooth integration of backend, frontend, and infrastructure components.
+    - Automated build, test, and deployment processes, enhancing team productivity.

 ---